WebAssembly/design/BinaryEncoding.md

 | id_len | `varuint32` | section identifier string length |
 | id_str | `bytes` | section identifier string of id_len bytes |

-Each section other than the End section is optional and may appear at most once.
+Each section other than the End section is optional and may appear at most once and only in the precise order defined below (out-of-order sections are a validation error).
-The End section must appear exactly once.
-If present, sections must occur in this precise order (interleaved or followed by unknown sections, as noted above):

 * [Signatures](#signatures-section) section
 * [Import Table](#import-table-section) section